-Designed by renowned German Architect Otto Konigsberger in 1946, Bhubaneswar is one of independent India’s first three planned cities, the other two being Chandigarh and Jamshedpur.
+Designed by renowned German Architect Otto Konigsberger in 1946, Bhubaneswar is one of independent India’s first planned cities, along with Chandigarh and Jamshedpur.
 Bhubaneswar replaced Cuttack as the capital of Odisha in 1948.
 Though officially it became operational as the state capital from 19th August 1949.

-As mentioned Bhubaneswar is living example where the where the old and the new perfectly gel together and feeds of each other.
+The city is a fusion where the old and the new perfectly gel together and infact feeds of each other.
 The Northern part of Bhubaneswar- with wide roads and planned infrastructure is seeing a flurry of activities in the IT, Business, Education and Health sector making it one of Eastern India’s major economic hub.
 The high rise residential complexes, corporate buildings and Government offices dotting the landscape with park, malls and recreation joints thrown in the mix, Bhubaneswar embodies all the characteristics of a young vibrant city.

 Though the modern city came into existence in 1948, the history of Bhubaneswar can be traced to 1st century BC or even earlier.
 It was witness to one of the most important events in the face of mankind- The Kalinga War- recorded as one of the bloodiest conflict in the annals of history- but what makes it unique is that the message it propagated aftermath.
 According to noted historian Ramesh Prasad Mohapatra- “The political history of mankind in reality is a history of wars and no war has ended with so successful a mission of peace for the entire war-torn humanity as the war of Kalinga”.

 The Kalinga War